miguelin9/Angular5/README.md

 Install Node.js® and npm if they are not already on your machine.
 It is necessary to install the libraries with `npm install` from the project directory.
-Optional: Install the Angular CLI globally. `npm install -g @angular/cli` to be able to use commands to Angular.
+Install the Angular CLI globally. `npm install -g @angular/cli` to be able to use commands to Angular.
+Login:
+- Email: miguel@miguel.com
+- Password: miguel

 ## Development server